kikcar/portfolio-carlos/My first projects with R/README.md

 These are the first lines of code I have ever typed in R, so please be aware of potential rookie mistakes and lack of clearness.

-- The folder contains the data being used in a '.csv' format.

     a) 'solving_the_titanic.R':

         - This piece of code uses the data from 'train.csv' to solve basic data problems, with a focus on basic data exploration, cleaning, and extraction.